History of health care reform in the United States: 1930s–1950s

-April 1949 letter from President Harry Truman defending his Fair Deal proposal for a national compulsory health insurance program.

 With the Great Depression, more and more people could not afford medical services.
 In 1933, Franklin D. Roosevelt asked Isidore Falk and Edgar Sydenstricter to help draft provisions to Roosevelt's pending Social Security legislation to include publicly funded health care programs.
 These reforms were attacked by the American Medical Association as well as state and local affiliates of the AMA as "compulsory health insurance."
 Roosevelt ended up removing the health care provisions from the bill in 1935.
 Fear of organized medicine's opposition to universal health care became standard for decades after the 1930s.

 During this time, individual hospitals began offering their own insurance programs, the first of which became Blue Cross.
 Groups of hospitals as well as physician groups (i.e. Blue Shield) soon began selling group health insurance policies to employers, who then offered them to their employees and collected premiums.
 In the 1940s Congress passed legislation that supported the new third-party insurers.
 During World War II, industrialist Henry J. Kaiser used an arrangement in which doctors bypassed traditional fee-for-care and were contracted to meet all the medical needs for his employees on construction projects up and down the West coast.
 After the war ended, he opened the plan up to the public as a non-profit organization under the name Kaiser Permanente.

 During World War II, the federal government introduced wages and price controls.
 In an effort to continue attracting and retaining employees without violating those controls, employers offered and sponsored health insurance to employees in lieu of gross pay.
 This was a beginning of the third-party paying system that began to replace direct out-of-pocket payments.